 Years

-Buildings 15-50
+15-50

-Buildings - HVAC 10-25
+10-25

-Building - improvements 10-15
+10-15

-Building - roof 25
+25-30

-Furniture 15
+5-25

-Equipment 5-25
+4

-Computer equipment 4
+15

-Vehicles 5
+10

-The useful lives of items of property, plant and equipment are reviewed on an annual basis and the useful life is altered if estimates have changed significantly.
-Gains or losses on the disposal of property, plant and equipment are determined as the difference between the net disposal proceeds and the carrying amount of the asset, and are recognized in earnings.
+The useful lives of items of property and equipment are reviewed on an annual basis and the useful life is altered if estimates have changed significantly.
+Gains or losses on the disposal of property and equipment are determined as the difference between the net disposal proceeds and the carrying amount of the asset, and are recognized in earnings.